fbkarsdorp/python-course/README.md

-# Python Programming for the Humanties
+# Python Programming for the Humanities

 ## Static Notebooks